robyftp/Tree/README.md

-## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.
+## Did you hear about the two thieves who stole a calendar?
+They each got six months.